-Pupils at St White's Primary School are encouraged, during PE lessons, to develop simple movement and patterns in line with national curriculum objectives.
-Pupils in EYFS and KS1 will develop actions, balance, rhythm, expression and dynamics whilst exploring their creative side through our rich curriculum.
+Pupils at St White's Primary School are encouraged, during PE lessons, to develop simple

 Key stage 2 students work collectively and collaboratively to choreograph, perform and reflect on their own routines.
 Pupils engage with stimulus to perform dances with confidence, fluency and control.
 Regular dance clubs are available to students with options to participate in dance festivals and competitions throughout the year.